 - Feelings of panic

 - Low energy

 If you experience side effects during treatment, is important to let your provider know.
 Treatment can be adjusted to accommodate any issues and make your experience more comfortable.

 Neurofeedback therapy is a non-invasive treatment that has proven to be remarkably successful in treating many mental health conditions.
-Even for individuals who do not suffer from depression, anxiety, or PTSD may find improved focus, better sleep, and enhanced memory from receiving treatment.
+Even individuals who do not suffer from depression, anxiety, or PTSD may find improved focus, better sleep, and enhanced memory from receiving treatment.
 However, neurofeedback therapy is not for everyone.
 For individuals with certain neurological conditions, like epilepsy, neurofeedback may not be a recommended course of treatment.

-Neurofeedback Therapy In West Palm Beach, FL
+Neurofeedback Therapy in West Palm Beach, FL